deductiv/kvstore_tools/README.md

 - *(Optional)* append: [true|false] - Specify whether or not to append records to the target KV Store collections.
 (Default: false - deletes the collection prior to migrating)

 ### KV Store Pull
 Download local KV Store collection(s) from another instance to the local one.
+Configure your remote Splunk credentials in the Setup page.
 This functionality is implemented through a generating search command.
-Requires setup of your remote Splunk credentials in the Setup page.
 Syntax:

     | kvstorepull app="<app_name>" collection="<collection_name>" global_scope="[true|false]" append="[true|false]" target="<remote_host>"